code-423n4/2023-12-revolutionprotocol/README.md

 - The TokenEmitter should always pay protocol rewards.

-- The treasury should always be transferred it's share of ether (minus creatorRateBps share).
+- The treasury should always receive it's share of ether (minus creatorRateBps share).

 # Additional Context